DHATSHETH-ROSHAN/power-bi-projects/README.md

-# SALES REPORT ANALYSIS USING POWEER BI #
+# POWEER BI-PROJECTS #
 ## Overview ##
-This repository contains Power bi sales report designed to provide meaningful insights into sales data, helping business make data driven decisions.
-The report visualize key performance indicators(KPIs) such as total revenue , profit margin, sales trends, specific product performance and monthly trend analysis.
+This repository contains Power bi project folders designed to provide meaningful insights into the data collected and projects completed

 ## Features ##